-The Banking Customer Journey represents an extract from a comprehensive human-centered research on the Swiss retail banking landscape that we conducted in 2016 in cooperation with Asteroidea to enable a holistic view on the banking customer experience.
+The Banking Customer Journey represents an extract from a comprehensive human-centered research on the Swiss retail banking landscape that we conducted in 2016 in cooperation with Asteroidea, a strategic advisory, to enable a holistic view on the banking customer experience.

 The initial intuition that sparked the research was the lack of trust in banks and bankers exacerbated by the recent financial crisis, as well as the pressure on banks to cut costs, trim services and automate wherever possible.
 Moreover, new financial providers entering the market bring customers who no longer consider banks as offering critical advantage over newer types of banks or technology corporation.
 Financial institutions are living in a crucial time that forces them to quickly adapt to higher standards in order to stay relevant in the market.
 Providing not only financial services, but real, consistent and effortless experiences is becoming a major requirement to acquire new, retain existing or win back lost customers.

 We found evidence of this through our extensive qualitative research conducted across Switzerland.
 We indeed found out that customer’s opinions regarding banking are at an all time low.
 Our team of interdisciplinary researchers conducted over 150 in-depth qualitative customer interviews and 60 branch visits to different banks.
 We identified six main steps through which customers go for any banking service or product, may it be a mortgage or an investment.
 Each of these steps represents a touch point between the bank and the customer, be it physical or digital.
 Additionally, for each step we have selected four key touch points that clearly differentiate one bank from its competitors.